Let’s create a simple automatic solar light circuit. My kids made it for daily use and to learn electronic circuits. They work well, so we are happy.

 Automatic on-off solar light circuit

-This is the first Automatic on-off solar light circuit that children mine built (about 6 years ago).
-My son tried to make it.
-He choose to use a 2 x AA nickel-metal hydride battery total voltage is 2.4V at 500mAh.
+This is the first Automatic on-off solar light circuit that the children built.
+We chose to use a 2 x AA nickel-metal hydride battery with a total voltage of 2.4V at 500mAh.
 It needs to use a current of about 50mA – 80mA.
-Thus he cannot use a white LED because it uses 3.3-3.6V.

-As this solar LED garden lights circuit.
+As this solar LED garden solar lights circuit.
 We use the relay to control the current because it’s easy.
-But Relay works by Coil which uses a high current of about 80mA.
-The solar cell has 100mA only so cannot use both the relay and to charge the battery.
+But Relay works by Coil which uses a higher current of about 80mA at 12V.
+The solar cell has 3.5V 100mA only, so it cannot use both the relay and to charge the battery.

-Thus, I choose to use transistors instead relay, until is the circuit as Figure 1.
+Thus, I chose to use transistors instead of the relay, until it is the circuit below.
 The small base-emitter current controls the larger collector-emitter current.

 During the day, the solar cell has voltage to D1-diode to bias transistor Q1 it conducting collector and Emitter closed, so it does not have the current bias to the base of Q2.
 It is OFF so the LED will go out.

-At the same time, the solar current will charge to the batteries B1.
+At the same time, the solar current will charge the batteries B1.

-When no sunshine so no the solar current to base Q1 does not work.
-Then, the battery’s current will flow to R2 to base Q2 making it turn ON, and the LED glow more brightly.
+When no sunshine, no solar current to base Q1, and it does not work.
+Then, the battery’s current will flow to R2 to base Q2, making it turn ON, and the LED will glow more brightly.

 Read also: DIY Flashing Bicycle LED Taillight Circuit